reframejs/reframe/helpers/wildcard-api/readme.md

 <br/>
 \*\* RESTful API following [REST level-1](https://martinfowler.com/articles/richardsonMaturityModel.html#level1)

-Read the [overview](#overview) for an explanation of why Wildcard is easy, flexible and performant but not suitable for third party clients.
+Read the [overview](#overview) for an explanation of why Wildcard is easy, flexible and performant but not suitable for third-party clients.

+In a nutshell:
+Use Wildcard to create an API that is consumed by few clients that you control.

+For your first MVP, Wildcard is mostly likely the better choice.

+As your MVP grows into a big application with a growing number of clients, you can create a new API with RESTful/GraphQL in parallel to the existing Wildcard API, and progressively migrate your clients to use the new RESTful/GraphQL API.

+Having both a tailored API and a generic API can make sense.
+For example,
+a Wildcard API (consumed by your clients) combined with a RESTful API (consumed by third-party clients) can sometimes make more sense than a single GraphQL API.

 ## Quick Start